 Our attorneys, serving Doral, FL, as well as Miami Dade County, Florida, are committed to helping any small company find a comprehensive solution to their financial difficulties.

-Your Business Law Attorney and Dispute Resolution
+Your Corporate Attorney and Dispute Resolution

 Things happen, and even the best business plans can’t protect a company from disputes.
 Although our attorneys can help you create systems to avoid employment or business transaction issues, some conflicts may occur.
 If they do, reach out to us.
 Our litigation lawyers are respected for their skills in the courtroom and at the mediation table.

-In addition to business disputes, the Doral, FL attorneys at Person Law Offices are skillful litigators with extensive expertise in several practice areas including real estate law, commercial law, landlord-tenant management law, and family law legal issues.
+In addition to business disputes, the Doral, FL attorneys at Person Law Offices are skillful litigators with extensive expertise in several practice areas including real estate law, commercial litigation, landlord-tenant management law, and family law legal issues.